Wachira-glory/Trivia_game/README.md

 I developed a responsive trivia game using HTML, CSS, and JavaScript that tests players' knowledge across various categories.
 The game features a clean interface and includes multiple-choice questions with a countdown timer, a scoring system, answer feedback, and a final results screen.

 **Features**

-1.Clean Interface: User-friendly design for an enjoyable gaming experience.
+Clean Interface: User-friendly design for an enjoyable gaming experience.

-2.Multiple-choice questions: Players navigate through 10 questions across various categories.
+Multiple-Choice Questions: Players navigate through 10 questions across various categories.

-3.Countdown Timer: Adds excitement and urgency to each question.
+Countdown Timer: Adds excitement and urgency to each question.

-4.Scoring System: Earn points for correct answers, enhancing competitiveness.
+Scoring System: Earn points for correct answers, enhancing competitiveness.

-5.Answer Feedback: Immediate feedback on player choices.
+Answer Feedback: Immediate feedback on player choices.

-6.Final Results Screen: Displays the total score at the end of the game.
+Final Results Screen: Displays the total score at the end of the game.

-7.Mobile-First Design: Optimized for performance on all devices.
+Mobile-First Design: Optimized for performance on all devices.

 **Technologies Used**
 1.HTML: Structure of the game.